DhineshPalanisamy/hello_world/README.md

 * Run `./to_pds.sh` to populate the PDSes.
 This would be run any time the git repo is refreshed (via `git pull`).
 * Log into TSO, edit one of the source files, and save it.
 * Back at the Unix command line, run `./from_pds.sh` to copy the files back from MVS to Unix.
 This will also run a `git status` command, showing the changes.
-* When all done, run `./cleanup.sh` to delete the MVS datasets.
+* When all done, run `./cleanup.sh` to delete the MS datasets.

 Also present are batch job equivalents of the to_/from_pds.sh scrhs.